-How is it that nearly one in three people know someone who is or was addicted to opioids, yet the current model of intervention for such a common problem is so ineffective?
+How is it that nearly one in three people know someone who is or was suffering from opioid addiction, yet the current model of intervention for such a common problem is so ineffective?
 Why are people still allowed to suffer unnecessarily while putting their well-being at dire risk as they await appropriate opioid use disorder treatment?
-Why do clinicians, public health officials, and the criminal justice system focus so heavily on the addiction, but not the person living behind it?
+Why do clinicians, health officials, and the criminal justice system focus heavily addiction, but not the person living with it?

 There must be another way.
-But before we can explore alternate opioid use disorder treatment options, it’s helpful to have a better understanding of the current standard of care.
+Before exploring alternate opioid treatment options, it’s helpful to have an understanding of the current standard of care.

 Today’s Opioid Use Disorder Treatment

 The official position of the American Society of Addiction Medicine is that medication-assisted treatment (MAT) is the most effective treatment for opioid use disorder.
 MAT involves the combination of psychosocial therapy (provided in inpatient or outpatient settings) and opioid replacement medications.
 Research suggests that this multi-disciplinary approach is more effective than either of the two modalities (behavioral interventions or replacement drugs) alone.